Anxiety

 During recovery:

 After the storm, the child's system is depleted.
-Co-regulation during recovery looks like quiet presence, gentle proximity (if the child tolerates touch, not if they don't), and zero demands for explanation or processing.
+Co-regulation during recovery looks like quiet presence, gentle proximity where the child tolerates touch, and zero demands for explanation or processing.
 Let the child do whatever regulates them: stimming, repetitive activity, a familiar show, lying still.
 You being nearby and calm is the regulation.

 When your own nervous system is fried

-Here's the part that makes this genuinely hard.
 You can't co-regulate your child from a state of dysregulation yourself.
-If you're exhausted, anxious, angry, or overwhelmed, which is most of the time when you're parenting a child with high support needs, your nervous system is sending "threat" signals rather than "safety" signals.
+If you're exhausted, anxious, angry, or overwhelmed, your nervous system is sending "threat" signals rather than "safety" signals.

-This is why parental self-care isn't indulgent; it's functional.
-You protecting your own sleep, managing your own stress, taking breaks when you can, and getting support isn't selfish.
-It's maintenance of the primary regulation tool your child depends on.
+This is why parental self-care is functional, not indulgent.
+Protecting your own sleep, managing your own stress, taking breaks when you can: these are maintenance of the primary regulation tool your child depends on.

-On the days when you can't stay calm, when you shout, when you lose it, when your own regulation fails, that's human.
+On the days when you shout, when you lose it, when your own regulation fails: that's human.
 One dysregulated moment doesn't undo the thousands of moments you've been the calm presence.
 Repair afterwards matters more than perfection in the moment.

 Co-regulation is not the same as giving in